 The information sheet provides guidance for council staff involved in managing effective procurement with probity and it includes a four-step approach for implementing control mechanisms to address corruption risks, with examples of control measures.
 The accompanying checklist has been developed to complement this information sheet and highlights important tasks and records to be kept.

-Local Government Procurement Audit Findings - Presented by David Honeyman, Principal Adviser, Prevention
+- Download the PowerPoint presentation from the webinar: Local Government Procurement Audit Findings - Presentation by David Honeyman (PPT)

 The following resources have been developed to complement this audit report.